 Kias are reliable, but you might want more peace of mind.

-We looked closely at Kia’s new vehicle warranty, plus options offered for Kia's extended warranties on its certified pre-owned (CPO) vehicles, and compare them to the best auto warranty providers to help you decide if you prefer their coverage for peace of mind.
+We looked closely at Kia’s new vehicle warranty and Kia extended warranty options.
+In this article, we'll compare them to the best auto warranty providers to help you decide which coverage may give you the best peace of mind.

 In this article:

 - Kia Extended Warranty Overview